PepsiCo boss decries NFL problems, backs Goodell

 The league and its teams are under fire over how their handling several players with domestic violence allegations against them.
 An investigation has been launched into whether Goodell knew about or saw a video of Baltimore Ravens player Ray Rice hitting his then-fiancee earlier than he said.

 The praise from a woman CEO of one of the largest food-and-drink makers in the world could give Goodell a boost as he faces continued calls for his resignation.

 Manish Tripathi, assistant marketing professor at Emory University in Atlanta, said Nooyi’s support of Goodell was actually more risky than other sponsors’ statements.

-"It's such a no-risk thing to come out against domestic violence, waving their finger but not pulling any money," he said.
-"What Pepsi did is a little more interesting, they waved the finger but supported Roger Goodell. ...
-If you're Roger Goodell, this is definitely helpful."
+“It’s such a no-risk thing to come out against domestic violence, waving their finger but not pulling any money,” he said.
+“What Pepsi did is a little more interesting; they waved the finger but supported Roger Goodell. ...
+If you’re Roger Goodell, this is definitely helpful.”

 Most major sponsors have voiced disapproval, with Budweiser beer maker Anheuser-Busch, another one of the biggest, saying it was “increasingly concerned” about the situation.

-But despite the lip service, it would be difficult for a sponsor to actually give up on the NFL's power as a marketing machine.
-An average of 17.4 million people tune in during a regular season NFL game, about 65 percent men and 35 percent women, according to Nielsen.
-During the Super Bowl, that ratchets up to 111.5 million watchers.
+But despite the lip service, it would be difficult for a sponsor to actually give up on the NFL’s power as a marketing machine.
+An average of 17.4 million Americans tune in during a regular season NFL game, about 65 percent men and 35 percent women, according to Nielsen.
+During the Super Bowl, that ratchets up to 111.5 million U.S. watchers.

 AP Business Writer Michelle Chapman in New York contributed to this report.